submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 7) Click `Publish release`.

 For most projects a GitHub action job will be initiated to build release artifacts and publish to Quay.
 This will take several minutes.
 You can monitor the progress from the project's main page.
-A small yellow circle should be present to the right of the heading above the file listing which indicates it's in progress.
+In the branches/tags pull-down above the file listing heading, select the tag for the new version.
+A small yellow circle icon should be present to the right of the file listing heading which indicates a job is in progress.
 You can click it to see details.
-When complete, it will change to either a green check mark or a red X.
+There should be several checks for the job listed but the important one is `Release Images`.
+When complete, the indicator icon will change to either a green check mark on success or a red X on failure.
+A failure likely means the artifacts were not published to Quay, in which case select the failed check, inspect the logs, correct the issue and re-run the job.

 ### Step 0: Create a `subctl` pre-release, optional